Monte Armetta

 Monte Armetta is a mountain in Piedmont, northern Italy, part of the Alps.
-At an altitude of 1,739 metres is the highest summit of the Ligurian Prealps.
+At an altitude of 1,739 metres it is the highest summit of the Ligurian Prealps.

 Etymology

 According to the historian Emanuele Celesia the name Armetta comes from Hermes, but other scholars think that it's a diminutive of arma, a local term used in Liguria for cave.

 Geography

 The mountain stands on the main chain of the Alps between Tanaro and Arroscia valleys.
 It belongs to the province of Cuneo, in Piedmont, and is located on the border between the municipalities of Ormea and Caprauna, not faraway from Liguria.

 SOIUSA classification

 According to the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: